CardioPy/CardioPy/README.md

 ## Usage
 Best when run with jupyter notebook.
 For detailed instructions download the [example jupyter notebook file](https://github.com/CardioPy/CardioPy/blob/master/example_run/CardioPy_Example_Analysis.ipynb) and the [example jupyter notebook file for manual cleaning](https://github.com/CardioPy/CardioPy/blob/master/example_run/CardioPy_Example_Analysis_Manual.ipynb), as well as the [de-identified data segment](https://github.com/CardioPy/CardioPy/blob/master/example_run/HCXXX_2001-01-01_awake_cycle1_epoch1_222000.csv) from [github](https://github.com/CardioPy/CardioPy/blob/master/example_run) <br>
    *For optimal performance, close figure interactions ('off' button on the top right corner) when finished with each window.*

 ### Parameter Optimization & Cleaning Tips
 * Remove false interbeat intervals LAST, after all cleaning (addition/removal of peaks) has been done.
 * To maintain integrity of the artifact logs:
    - Only remove incorrectly added peaks with EKG.undo_add_peak NOT with EKG.rm_peak.
    - Only re-add incorrectly removed peaks with EKG.undo_rm_peak NOT with EKG.add_peak.

+* If R peak detections are not accurate, try using the manual thresholding method

-* If R peak detections are not accurate, try:
+* If R peak detections are not accurate when using the manual thresholding method, try:
    1. changing the moving window size
    2. changing the upshift percentage
    3. both<br>
         <img src="https://github.com/CardioPy/CardioPy/blob/master/example_run/advice_images/EKG_paramshift.png">

 ## Contributing